emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer.md

 <p align="center"><img src="../../img/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer--create-phase-auto-generation-entry.png"></p>

 Now we need to make sure that we can consume data from the topic with the help of the eMagiz components that are available in the eMagiz flow designer.
-In this case we will need the Kafka message driven channel adapter.
+In this case, we will need the Kafka message-driven channel adapter.

 <p align="center"><img src="../../img/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer--create-phase-kafka-inbound.png"></p>

-As the name suggest this component waits for message to arrive at the Kafka topic and when they do it will consume those messages.
-Secondly we need an support object that will set up the connection between the eMagiz flow and the eMagiz Event Streaming cluster that hosts the topic.
+As the name suggests this component waits for messages to arrive at the Kafka topic and when they do it will consume those messages.
+Secondly, we need a support object that will set up the connection between the eMagiz flow and the eMagiz Event Streaming cluster that hosts the topic.
 This component is called the Kafka message listener container.

 <p align="center"><img src="../../img/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer--create-phase-kafka-listener.png"></p>

-Within this component you need to fill in several information elements.
+Within this component, you need to fill in several information elements.
 The first element is the bootstrap server URL.
 The bootstrap server URL is registered via a property that is build up as follows: ${nl.nameofyourparentcompany.nameofyourcompany.techninalnameofyourproject.bootstrapserver}.

-Alongside the bootstrap server URL you will need to specify the group ID.
+Alongside the bootstrap server URL, you will need to specify the group ID.
 You can use any name you want.
 The advice is to give it a descriptive name that is recognizable later on.

 The third setting you need to specify is from which topic you want to consume data.
 Once again these are governed by a certain naming convention: nl.{nameofyourparentcompany.nameofyourcompany.techninalnameofyourproject}.${emagiz.runtime.environment}.{technicalnameofyourtopic}.